bbauska/W3Cx-5of5/README.md

   alt="CodePen.io, My Home Page." />
 </p>

-I just typed &quot;button », and here I can see an example that create buttons.
-I can see the HTML code; CSS code and I can learn by looking at these examples.
+<p>I just typed &quot;button », and here I can see an example that create
+buttons.
+I can see the HTML code; CSS code and I can learn by looking at these examples.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 41.
 (35) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">